IT2GO-Gloria/ProjectX/README.md

 ### Group Github is located at: https://github.com/Client-Portal-Project

 ###### Note:
-* This is an app that is handled by the associates who are waiting for a client interview to keep their skills up to date.
+* This app is handled by the associates waiting for a client interview to keep their skills current.
 * The list of all the engineers who had a hand in coding this app are an unlimited amount of names.